tonchis/redes/README.md

 ##Exporting functional data from Wireshark
 In Wireshark, use the `arp.opcode == 1 && !arp.isgratuitous` filter (arp.opcode corresponds to the ARP data and !arp.isgratuitous leaves out gratuitous requests).
 Once the filter is applied, you have to export (not `save as`) by going to `File/Export Specified Packets`.
 In that window, after you chose the filename and directory, you have to select the `All packets` Packet Range to the left, and then chose the `Displayed` tab, to leave out those that don't match the filter.
 Then just click the `Save` button.

+##TGF from .pcap files
+TGF stands for Trivial Graphf Format and is a simple plain text format for describing graphs.
+Once exported functional data from Wireshark into a .pcap file,  you could create a .tgf file with graph information ready to be plot.
+1-Open a shell and move to the tp1 directory.
+2- Run the following command 'python tgfpcap.py pcapfile > outputfile.tgf' where 'pcapfile'' stands for the pcap file you want to operate with and 'outputfile' refers to the file you want to save the output to.
+Programs like Yed are able to open and operate with .tgf files.